 » Kids Card Games

 Kids love card games whether it’s a two player game or a game the entire family can play together.
 This page lists the top 7 card games for children, including brief instructions on how to play.
 Most of the games have dedicated pages, which we’ve linked – in case you want more information.
-You can also see this page for a list of popular games if you don’t find what you are looking for on this page.

 1. Crazy Eights